 - Irreversible Inhibition.

-Again there are three kinds of Reversible Inhibition —
+Now the Reversible inhibition can further be classified.
+There are three kinds of Reversible Inhibition —

-- Competitive Inhibition
+- Competitive Inhibition,

-- Uncompetitive Inhibition and
+- Uncompetitive Inhibition, and

-- Non competitive Inhibition.
+- Non-competitive Inhibition.

 Competitive inhibition can be reversed by increasing substrate concentration